Entradas de]

 When requesting a PCBA quote, it’s typically necessary to provide a set of essential documents to ensure the accuracy of the quotation and smooth production.
 Below are some commonly required documents:

 The BOM is indispensable for a PCBA quote.
-It lists all the components on the PCB, including their names, models, quantities, and supplier information.
+It lists all the components on the PCB, including their names, models, cantidades, and supplier information.
 The BOM helps suppliers accurately calculate material costs and ensure the correct components are procured.

 2. Gerber Files:

-Gerber files are exported from Diseño de PCB software and contain information about the PCB’s circuit layers, solder mask, plantilla, pads, and silkscreen.
+Gerber files are exported from Diseño de PCB software and contain information about the PCB’s circuit layers, solder mask, plantilla, almohadillas, and silkscreen.
 These files are the foundation for PCB manufacturing and assembly, guiding the supplier in producing the bare board and setting up the assembly process.

 3. Assembly Drawings: